 When to see a doctor

-Contact your doctor if you're experiencing any signs or symptoms of swimmer's ear, even if they're mild.
+Contact your doctor if you have even mild signs or symptoms of swimmer's ear.

 Call your doctor immediately or visit the emergency room if you have:

-Swimmer's ear is an infection that's usually caused by bacteria commonly found in water and soil.
-Infections caused by a fungus or a virus are less common.
+Swimmer's ear is an infection that's usually caused by bacteria.
+It's less common for a fungus or virus to cause swimmer's ear.

 Your ear's natural defenses